 This table describes the Replication Agent configuration parameters for the specified database.
 This view is only enabled for published databases.

-The Replication Agent Configuration Parameters in the Main area can be accessed as follows:
+To access the Replication Agent Configuration Parameters in the Main area

 - 1. In the Objects tab in Precise for Sybase, select the desired database in the Association area. - 2.
 Click Overview in the Main area, and then click Replication Agent Configuration Parameters.
 The Replication Agent Configuration Parameters appear in the Main area.